 Without a compelling story, a film is nothing more than a moving picture with noise.
 The same could be same about business.
-To supplement the efforts of its sales cast, today’s growth-minded organization needs a skilled team of writers and marketers.
+To supplement the efforts of its sales cast and sales process, today’s growth-minded organization needs a skilled team of writers and marketers.

 Like most companies these days, your business relies on a blended team of in-house marketing staff and freelancers.
 Between ongoing SEO efforts, email campaigns, and CPC promotions, your marketing team has its hand in many things.

 The following data points could be useful for refining your marketing nominee list: